cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 **Cash Bias**:
 - concatenating the cash bias as proposed in the paper did not yield good results in preliminary trials.
 - it seems that using cash as another asset (can be simulated as **BUSDUSDT** for example) gives much more meaningful weight distributions

+**Starting weights w_0**:
+- optimal weights as starting weights during minibatches seem to work better than using weights, where everything is in cash initially